(1) Introduction. Under chapter 82.21

-(a) I-97, which will be referred to as chapter 2, Laws of 1989, defines certain specific substances as being hazardous and includes other substances by reference to federal legislation governing such things.
-It also provides authority to the director of the state department of ecology to designate any substances or products as hazardous which could present a threat to human health or the environment.
-The department of ecology, by duly published rule, defines and enumerates hazardous substances and products and otherwise administers the provisions of the law relating to hazardous and toxic or dangerous materials, waste, disposal, cleanup, remedial actions, and monitoring.
-(See chapter 173-__ of the WAC.)
+RCW defines certain specific substances as being hazardous and includes other substances by reference to federal legislation governing such things.
+It also provides authority to the director of the state department of ecology to designate by rule any other substance or product as hazardous that could present a threat to human health or the environment.
+(Chapter 173-342

-(b) Sections 8 through 12 of I-97 consist of the tax provisions relating to hazardous substances and products which are administered exclusively under this section.
-The tax provisions relate exclusively to the possession of hazardous substances and products.
-The tax provisions do not relate to waste, releases or spills of any materials, cleanup, compensation, or liability for such things, nor does tax liability under the law depend upon such factors.
-The incidence or privilege which incurs tax liability is simply the possession of the hazardous substance or product, whether or not such possession actually causes any hazardous or dangerous circumstance.
+RCW is administered exclusively under this rule.
+The law relates exclusively to the possession of hazardous substances and products.
+The law does not relate to waste, releases or spills of any materials, cleanup, compensation, or liability for such things, nor does tax liability under the law depend upon such factors.
+The incidence or privilege that incurs tax liability is simply the possession of the hazardous substance or product, whether or not such possession actually causes any hazardous or dangerous circumstance.

 (2) Definitions.
-For purposes of this part the following terms will apply.
+For purposes of this rule the following definitions apply.

-(a) "Tax" means the hazardous substance tax imposed under section 10 of I-97.
+(a) "Tax" means the hazardous substance tax imposed under chapter 82.21

-(i) Any substance that, on March 1, 1989, is a hazardous substance under section 101(14) of the Federal Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA), as amended by Public Law 99-499.
+(i) Any substance that, on March 1, 2002, is a hazardous substance under section 101(14) of the Federal Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA), 42 U.S.C.
+Sec.
+9601(14), as amended by Public Law 99-499 on October 17, 1986, except that hazardous substance does not include the following noncompound metals when in solid form in a particle larger than one hundred micrometers (0.004 inches) in diameter: Antimony, arsenic, beryllium, cadmium, chromium, copper, lead, nickel, selenium, silver, thallium, or zinc.
 These substances consist of chemicals and elements in their purest form.
-A CERCLA substance which contains water is still considered pure.
-Combinations of CERCLA substances as ingredients together with nonhazardous substances will not be taxable unless the end product is specifically designated as a hazardous substance by the department of ecology.
+A CERCLA substance that contains water is still considered pure.
+Combinations of CERCLA substances as ingredients together with nonhazardous substances will not be taxable unless the end product is specifically designated as a hazardous substance by the department of ecology;

 (ii) Petroleum products (further defined below);